arnecls/raidplaner/README.md

 If you want to modify the Raidplaner you should have a look at the [Customization](../../wiki/Customization) page.
 If you want to share your modifications or have questions visit the [Forum](http://www.packedpixel.de/raidplaner).

+### What to download

+If you want to download the latest version, please check the **Release** section.
+**Master** contains the latest version plus bugfixes.
+**Any other branch** is used for development.
+You should not use these versions in production.